Assistant Director of Corporate Communications

 Federal Home Loan Bank of Atlanta Announces

-ATLANTA, November 16, 2015 – On October 29, 2015, the Federal Home Loan Bank of Atlanta (FHLBank Atlanta) announced the results of the 2015 director election for one member director and two at-large independent directors.
-Each of the directors-elect will begin serving a four-year term on January 1, 2016.
+ATLANTA, October 20, 2016 – Federal Home Loan Bank of Atlanta (FHLBank Atlanta) today announced the results of the 2016 director election for two member directors and two at-large independent directors.
+All directors-elect terms will begin on January 1, 2017.

 About FHLBank Atlanta

 FHLBank Atlanta offers competitively-priced financing, community development grants, and other banking services to help member financial institutions make affordable home mortgages and provide economic development credit to neighborhoods and communities.
-The Bank’s members—its shareholders and customers—are commercial banks, credit unions, savings institutions, community development financial institutions, and insurance companies located in Alabama, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, and the District of Columbia.
+The Bank’s members—its shareholders and customers—are commercial banks, credit unions, savings institutions, community development financial institutions, and insurance companies headquartered in Alabama, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, and the District of Columbia.
 FHLBank Atlanta is one of 11 district banks in the Federal Home Loan Bank System.
-Since 1990, the FHLBanks have awarded approximately $4.8 billion in Affordable Housing Program funds, assisting more than 758,000 households.
+Since 1990, the FHLBanks have awarded approximately $5 billion in Affordable Housing Program funds, assisting more than 791,000 households.

 Some of the statements made in this announcement are “forward-looking statements,” which include statements with respect to the Bank's beliefs, plans, objectives, goals, expectations, anticipations, assumptions, estimates, intentions, and future performance, and involve known and unknown risks, uncertainties, and other factors, many of which may be beyond the Bank's control, and which may cause the Bank's actual results, performance, or achievements to be materially different from the future results, performance, or achievements expressed or implied by the forward-looking statements.